petrechenko/Notes-App/README.md

 With this application you would be able to add a new note to your JSON file, delete it, list the titles of your notes and read the body of your note.
 All of that will be done with the command line.

-To add a new note you would need to use this command:
+⋅⋅*To add a new note you would need to use this command:

 **node app.js add --title="YOUR TITLE" --body="YOUR BODY"**